RLTree/LabMateAI/docs/data_format.md

 ---

-By following this guide, you’ll be able to add, update, or remove scientific tools from **LabMate**’s data set.
+By following this guide, you’ll be able to add, update, or remove scientific tools from **LabMateAI**’s data set.
 The format is flexible, allowing you to expand the system with additional tools and categories as needed.